advanced-rest-client/authorization-selector/README.md

 # authorization-selector

 A web component that renders single authorization method from a list of passed as children methods.
-In a way it behaves like `<select>` HTML element that accepts `<option>` elements as children and render drop down to select single option.
+In a way it behaves like `<select>` element that accepts `<option>` elements as children and render drop down to select single option.

 The element is designed to work with `@advanced-rest-client/authorization-method` element.
 You can create own element by extending `@advanced-rest-client/authorization-method/src/AuthorizationBase.js` class.
-However, the component renders any child and adds support to children with `type` attribute.
+However, the component renders any child and has `type` attribute.

 ## Usage